 Shortly after, he contacted individuals from the community, a group of musicians and music enthusiasts, who officially agreed to help establish the program in writing on July 19, 2013.
 The newly formed board of directors endeavored to offer communities a program which would be the cornerstone for youth orchestra programs in the region.

 The Central Minnesota Youth Orchestra inspires and prepares its students to become passionate leaders in their community or school programs by being a good example through music preparation, listening to instructions, and enhancing their musical knowledge and instrumental skills.

 Several students in the region do not have a school orchestra program or a program that offers orchestra levels based on experience and ability.
 CMYO has filled this need by offering three ensembles that places skills in a range that allows students to achieve a balanced proficiency along with other students of a similar skill level.

-CMYO has been collaborating with private instructors, directors, professors, local educational institutions by offering ways to utilize local professionals by offering mentoring within the CMYO programs.
-In addition, CMYO plans to develop a grant approved program which would bring professionals to assist directors with sectionals within the school orchestra programs.
+CMYO has been collaborating with private instructors, directors, professors, local educational institutions by offering ways to utilize local professionals using mentors within the CMYO programs.
+In addition, CMYO planned to develop a grant approved program which would bring professionals to assist directors with sectionals within the school orchestra programs.

 The first home for rehearsals resides at the College of St. Benedict/St. John University.

-CMYO was offering tuition assistance that was available to students who are struggling to make tuition payments.
-We are very grateful for their generosity towards the success of the program's mission.
+Recognizing the need, CMYO was offering tuition assistance that was available to students who are struggling to make tuition payments.

 "To provide a unique orchestral experience leading to performances that shape, educate, and inspire lives of the developing musicians in the communities of Central Minnesota."